Roy Edward Marquardt: Education

 Roy enrolled in the California Institute of Technology in 1938, initially as Liberal Arts major, but within a year changed his major to Aeronautical Engineering, receiving a bachelor's degree in 1940.
 He continued his studies at Cal Tech, receiving a master's degree in 1942.
 Roy also taught aeronautics at the University of Southern California during his graduate school work.

 In 1960, he was awarded an honorary PhD in Science by Iowa Wesleyan University.

 Honors

 Roy Marquardt was named a fellow of The American Institute of Aeronautics and Astronautics in 1952.
 He was named a fellow of The American Rocket Society in 1957.

-In 1959 he was the very first person ever named "Engineer of the Year" by The Engineers' Council in California.
+In 1959 he was the first person named "Engineer of the Year" by The Engineers' Council in California.
 The Council noted that he was "one of the most respected engineers in the San Fernando Valley.
 His accomplishments and technical innovations became a benchmark to measure all future candidates for this most prestigious honor."